 Everyone can benefit from regular exercise/sport and the many physical, social, and psychological benefits exercise and sporting activities can bring These benefits include keeping your joints and muscles healthy, losing weight, keeping your heart healthy, and improving your mood and mental health.

 Being physically active can also reduce the impact of many long-term health conditions, such as diabetes, arthritis, and cardiovascular diseases.
 Unfortunately exercise/sporting activities can sometimes become the cause of pain and suffering as there is always an inherent risk of injury.
-The nature and severity of sports injuries is dependent on the nature of the sports activity/exercise you are doing, your age group, and the frequency of exercise.
+The nature and severity of sports injuries (click for source if you need assistance on legal information on injuries) is dependent on the nature of the sports activity/exercise you are doing, your age group, and the frequency of exercise.
 Injury from sport or exercise can occur for various reasons such as overuse, direct trauma, or through lack of preparation.
 At times, these sports injuries can lead to long-term damage, so it is important to take all the precautions to minimise the risk of injury.
 The good news is that many of these sports injuries can be avoided and treated with myotherapy.